d-morrison/IntroStatActivities/_book/12-regression.md

 \setstretch{1}

 ### Learning outcomes
-* Given a research question, construct the null and alternative hypotheses in words and using appropriate statistical symbols
+* Given a research question, construct the null and alternative hypotheses for two quantitative variables in words and using appropriate statistical symbols

-* Describe and perform theory-based hypothesis tests for the slope
+* Describe and perform theory-based hypothesis tests for the slope or correlation coefficient.

-* Interpret and evaluate a p-value
+* Interpret and evaluate a p-value.

-* Construct and interpret a theory-based confidence interval for slope
+* Construct and interpret a theory-based confidence interval for the slope or correlation coefficient.

-* Use a confidence interval to determine the conclusion of a hypothesis test
+* Use a confidence interval to determine the conclusion of a hypothesis test.

 ### Terminology review
 In this week's in-class activity, we will use theory-based methods for hypothesis tests and confidence intervals for linear regression slope.
 Some terms covered in this activity are: